Fiserv/universal-commerce/recipes/InApp_Payments.md

 # Step 4: Generate Production Credentials

->Please note that the Sandbox & Live merchant App labels, certifications, and key information will need to be shared with uCom technical support/Implementations team for account configuration.
+>Please note that the Sandbox & Live merchant App labels, certifications, and key information will need to be shared with Connected Commerce (uCom) technical support/Implementations team for account configuration.

 1. Generate a live API Key, by going to the “APIS” page and clicking add a new API.
 Please enter your application name and select “Live” and finally click “CREATE
 YOUR APP” when done.